bazel-contrib/SIG-rules-authors/go-tutorial.md

 }
 ```

-In the generate_word.go file add the the following code:
+In the generate_word.go file add the following code:

 ```go
 package word